 - a.
 Referral to an alcohol assessment, an alcohol education program and/or mandatory counseling/treatment; - b.
 Community service hours; - c.
-Discipline Probation for up to one year; - d.
+Disciplinary Probation for up to one year; - d.
 If the student is a resident, Residence Hall Probation up to Residential Hall Suspension and; - e.
 If the student is under the age of 21, parental notification at the discretion of the Hearing Officer; - f.
 Fine/administrative assessment; - g.
 Loss of parking privileges for offences related to driving under the influence. - 2.
-Incidents involving Violence to Persons: - a.
-Mandatory counseling; - b.
-Community service hours; - c.
-No Contact Order - d.
-Educational program or course; - e.
-Disciplinary Probation for one year up to Expulsion, and;
+Incidents involving illegal drug use:

-- f.
-If the student is a resident, Residence Hall Probation up to Residence Hall Expulsion. - 3.
-Incidents involving Disruption and/or Disorderly Conduct: - a.
-Educational service hours - b.
-Disciplinary Probation to Discipline Suspension, and; - c.
-If the student is a resident, Residence Hall Probation up to Residence Hall Suspension. - d.
-Written Assignment; i.e. reflection paper, etc. - e.
-Counseling Referral - 4.
-Incidents involving illegal drug use: - Referred to a substance abuse assessment and/or mandatory counseling/ treatment; - b.
+- a.
+Referred to a substance abuse assessment and/or mandatory counseling/treatment; - b.
 Educational program or course; - c.
 Educational service hours and/or an administrative assessment; - d.
 Disciplinary Probation for two years up to Expulsion; - e.
 If the student is a resident, Residence Hall Suspension for one year or more, and; - f.
 If the student is under the age of 21, parental notification at the discretion of the Hearing Officer. - g.
 Fine/administrative assessment.
-Fines double per additional violation. - h.
-Random drug testing. - 5.
+Fines double per additional violation. - 3.
 Incidents involving sales or furnishing of illegal drugs: - a.
 University Disciplinary Dismissal for two years up to Expulsion; - b.
 Substance abuse counseling/treatment completion prior to return; - c.
 Educational service hours and/or an administrative assessment upon return; - d.
 Disciplinary Probation upon return; - e.
-If the student is a resident, Residence Hall Expulsion with no eligibility to reapply.
+If the student is a resident, Residence Hall Expulsion with no eligibility to reapply. - 4.
+Incidents involving Violence to Persons: - a.
+Mandatory counseling Assessment - b.
+Community service hours; - c.
+No Contact Order - d.
+Educational program or course; - e.
+Disciplinary Probation for one year up to Expulsion, and; - f.
+If the student is a resident, Residence Hall Probation up to Residence Hall Expulsion. - 5.
+Incidents involving disruption and or Disorderly Conduct: - a.
+Educational service hours

-- 6. Incidents involving damage or abuse to property: - a.
+- b.
+Disciplinary Probation to Discipline Suspension, and; - c.
+If the student is a resident, Residence Hall Probation up to Residence Hall Suspension. - d.
+Written Assignment; i.e. reflection paper, etc. - e.
+Counseling Referral - 6.
+Incidents involving damage or abuse to property: - a.
 Restitution; - b.
 Disciplinary Probation for one year up to Suspension for one year or more, and; - c.
 If the student is a resident, Residence Hall Probation for one year up to Residence Hall Expulsion. - d.
 Educational service hours and/or an administrative assessment. - 7.
-Incidents involving sexual assault Suspension for one year up to Expulsion.
+Incidents involving a violation of the sexual misconduct policy (excluding sexual assault) - a.
+Disciplinary Probation for one year up to suspension; - b.
+Mandatory Counseling Assessment - c.
+If the student is a resident, Residence Hall Probation for one year up to Resident Hall Suspension or Expulsion. - 8.
+Incidents involving sexual assault - a.
+Suspension for one year up to Expulsion.